 Bio-Rad’s New Image Lab™ Software Automates Total Protein Normalization for More Accurate Western Blotting Analysis

-Bio-Rad Laboratories, Inc. has introduced the new Image Lab 4.1 software for use with the ChemiDoc™ MP imaging system.
+Bio-Rad Laboratories, Inc. announced today that it has introduced the new Image Lab 4.1 software for use with the ChemiDoc™ MP imaging system.
 The new software automates multiplex analysis, providing a faster, more accurate alternative for quantifying protein expression levels via western blotting.

 Proving that quantitative differences of a target protein are a result of biological differences and not experimental variability (such as unequal protein loading) is critical when conducting western blotting experiments.
 Typically, scientists comparing gene expression levels use a housekeeping protein (HKP) as a loading control with the assumption that HKP expression does not change based on treatment type or sample origin.
 However, both of these conditions can alter HKP expression, undermining its value as a normalization control.